Mrinal-Mohapatra/Dinasauor/README.md

 # Dinasuaorrr
-A Action game made from sctrach using core and advanced concepts of HTML,CSS and Javascript.
+A Action game made from scratch using core and advanced concepts of HTML,CSS and Javascript.